 Security concepts for Microsoft Dynamics CRM

-You can use the security model in Microsoft Dynamics CRM to protect the data integrity and privacy in or organization and also supports efficient data access and collaboration.
-The Microsoft Dynamics CRM security model supports recommended security best practices.
+You use the security model in Microsoft Dynamics CRM to protect the data integrity and privacy in a Microsoft Dynamics CRM organization.
+The security model also promotes efficient data access and collaboration.
 The goals of the model are as follows:

-Provide users with access only to the appropriate levels of information that is required to do their jobs
+Grant users access that allows only the levels of information required to do their jobs.

 Categorize users and teams by security role and restrict access based on those roles.